Zero-Tang/portable-dlmalloc/readme_crate.md

 - `CC`: This environment variable specifies which compiler executable should be used to compile `malloc.c`
 - `AR`: This environment variable specifies which archiver executable should be used to archive this crate into a static library.
+- `CFLAGS`: This environment variable specifies additional flags to the compiler.
+You might need this flag to add debug information (e.g.: `-g`)

-If `cc` crate does not know how to invoke your compiler and/or archiver, you should write a script to emulate `cc` and/or `ar`.
+If `cc` crate does not know how to invoke your compiler and/or archiver, you should write a script to emulate `cc` and/or `ar`. \
+In most circumstances, setting `CC` to `clang` and `AR` to `llvm-ar` should work well.

 ## License
 This crate is under the [MIT license](./license.txt).